Finding New Purposes for Established or Abandoned Therapeutics

 - Viagra, which was developed to treat pulmonary arterial hypertension before gaining approval in 1998 to treat erectile dysfunction.

-Emory's OTT already has several repurposed drug candidates in development to treat conditions from post-traumatic stress disorder (PTSD) to hypersomnia to ischemic stroke.
+Emory's OTT already has several repurposed drug candidates in development to treat various conditions.

 A combination of rapamycin and the drug imatinib (Gleevec), used in the treatment of chronic myeloid leukemia, was found by researcher Jack Arbiser, MD, PhD, in dermatology, to be highly effective in decreasing tumors in mouse models of tuberous sclerosis (TS), a genetic disorder that causes non-malignant tumors to form in many different organs, primarily the brain, eyes, heart, kidney, skin, and lungs.
 The combination was found to be far better in preventing tumor growth than either drug alone.
 (Techid: 11050; view our technology brief)